 - Negative fractions: both modes support negative fractions, decimals and numbers.

-In advanced mode, the order of calculations is: Parentheses, Exponents, Multiplication, Division, Addition, Subtraction (PEMDAS).
+In advanced mode, the order of calculations in the fraction calculator is: Parentheses, Exponents, Multiplication, Division, Addition, Subtraction (PEMDAS).

 The result is presented as a decimal number (precision 12 positions after the decimal point) and as a simplified mixed fraction.

 How to do fractions math

 The principles of fractions mathematics are the same whether you code them into a calculator or do the math by hand.
 First, when adding or subtracting fractions you need to start by finding the least common denominator, also known as lowest common denominator or smallest common denominator of the fractions you need to work with.
 It is by definition the smallest positive integer that is divisible by each denominator.
 The LCD is the least common multiple (LCM) of the fractions' denominators.
 This operation is not necessary when doing multiplication, division, or exponentiation.

 Then you need to convert mixed fractions to simple fractions, to make it easier to work with.
 To find the numerator of the simple fraction multiply the whole part by the denominator and add the numerator of the fraction part to it.
 The denominator stays the same.

 Finally, do the operations required (add, subtract, multiply, divide) by working with the numerators.
 You then get the result of the calculation.
 Of course, it is much easier to use a powerful fraction calculator as ours above.